-The clinic has been working with the Connecticut River Watershed Council to reduce the impacts of Vermont Yankee's nuclear power plant on Connecticut River fish populations.
+For many years, the Clinic worked with the Connecticut River Watershed Council to reduce the impacts of Vermont Yankee's nuclear power plant on Connecticut River fish populations.
 Finally, in December 2014, Vermont Yankee stopped the bulk of its hot-water discharge when it shut down plant operations.

-The clinic represented the Connecticut River Watershed Council (CRWC), Trout Unlimited (Deerfield/Millers 349 Chapter), and the Citzens Awareness Network (Massachusetts Chapter) in an appeal of a discharge permit granted by the Vermont Agency of Natural Resources (ANR) in March 2006 to Entergy Nuclear Vermont Yankee, LLC (Entergy).
-The permit amendment allowed Entergy to increase the summer temperature of the upper Connecticut River by an additional 1 degree F. This was the third in a series of permit amendments beginning in 1978 that ANR had granted allowing Vermont Yankee to bypass its cooling towers and discharge super-heated water to the river.
-Appellants were concerned about the impact of this cumulative warming on aquatic populations, particularly Atlantic salmon and American shad.
-Of particular concern was the dramatic decline in the number of shad returning to the river above Vernon, Vermont, where the powerplant is located, occurring since Vermont Yankee received its last thermal variance in 1991.
-After an extensive trial in June 2007 before Judge Merideth Wright, the Vermont Environmental Court upheld the state's permit decision but added new conditions to protect American shad.
-Our clients remained concerned about the impacts of this discharge and appealed the Environmental Court's decision to the Vermont Supreme Court.
-The Vermont Supreme Court upheld the state's permit but ruled that state water quality standards are applicable to Entergy's thermal discharge.
+In 2006, the Clinic represented the Connecticut River Watershed Council, Trout Unlimited (Deerfield/Millers 349 Chapter), and the Citizens Awareness Network (Massachusetts Chapter) in an appeal of a discharge permit granted by the Vermont Agency of Natural Resources to Entergy Nuclear Vermont Yankee, LLC.
+The permit amendment was the third in a series of permit amendments beginning in 1978 that ANR had granted allowing Vermont Yankee to bypass its cooling towers and discharge super-heated water to the River.
+We were concerned about the impact of this cumulative warming on aquatic populations, particularly Atlantic salmon and American shad.
+Of particular concern was the dramatic decline in the number of shad returning to the River above Vernon, Vermont, where the power plant was located.
+Despite an extensive trial before the Vermont Environmental Court in 2007 and a subsequent appeal to the Vermont Supreme Court, the permit was upheld.

 Vermont State Representative David L. Deen